 There are a number of treatments available for gastritis, depending on what exactly is causing it.
 For quick pain relief, you can be prescribed certain antacids to help neutralise the excess stomach acid.

 Alternatively, ranitidine or other histamine blockers may be provided.
 Rather than neutralising stomach acid, they help to prevent it from being produced in excessive quantities.
-Even more effective at decreasing your stomach's acid production are PPIs (proton pump inhibitors) such as Omeprazole and Lansoprazole which are available on prescription.
+Even more effective at decreasing your stomach's acid production are PPIs (proton pump inhibitors) such as Omeprazole and Lansoprazole 30mg to reduce excessive stomach acid which are available on prescription.

 If your condition is brought about by an H. pylori infection, a combination of PPI’s and antibiotics should help.